apache/infrastructure-website/content/pages/code-signing-use.md

 When the infrastructure team creates your account you will receive an email to your ASF email address.
 You will be asked for a user name and password.
-Use your ASF email address as the user name (if you enter anything else it should be ignored and your ASF email used anyway).
-Provide a secure password.
+Use your ASF email address as the user name (if you enter anything else it should be ignored and your ASF email used anyway) and provide a secure password.

 It is recommended that you enabled 2FA for your account (Dashboard -> manage 2FA).
 Note: The 2FA you configure here for account access is not the same as the 2FA you are required to configure later in these instructions to use eSigner.